lucianmachado/sails-oracle-database/README.md

 # Oracle Database Sails/Waterline Adapter

-A [Waterline](https://github.com/balderdashy/waterline) adapter for Oracle Database.
-It uses the Node.JS Oracle Driver mantained by Oracle Corp.
+A [Waterline](https://github.com/balderdashy/waterline) adapter for Oracle Database that uses the Node Oracle Driver mantained by Oracle Corp.
 May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.

 ## ¡Important advice!

 The Adapter is not finished yet.
-It only has implemented a few functionalities for testing purposes.
+It only has implemented few functionalities for testing purposes.

 Things that you can do NOW: